TechxArtisanStudio/MkDocs-Lang/docs/copy.md

 - Ensure that the source path is correct and accessible.
 - Use the `--force` flag with caution, as it will overwrite existing files without further confirmation.
 - The `--backup` option is useful for preserving the current state of files before making changes.
+- Check the `log/` directory for detailed logs of the action, including any errors encountered during the process.